apache/couchdb-documentation/rfcs/015-background-index-building.md

 background process which periodically removes entries from there and calls the index building API functions for each registered indexing backend.

-In addition to buiding indices, the background index builder also cleanups up stale index data.
+In addition to building indices, the background index builder also cleanups up stale index data.
 This is index data left behind after design documents have been updated or deleted and the view signatures changed.